JoelMarcey/rust-lang-spec/specification/arrays.md

 ## Array Creation

-There are two ways to create an array, either via a list of specific elements of the same type or a repeat expression of the same type.
+There are two ways to initialize an array at the time of its declaration:
+1. a list of specific elements whose type matches the element type of the array being declared; or
+2. a repeat expression whose expression has the same type as the element type of the array being declared.

 ```
 array-initializer: